maplemesh/maplemesh.org/GetStarted.md

 ## Quick Tips
 * Line of sight matters: devices work best when not blocked by buildings or hills.
-* Antennas make a difference: bigger antennas usually mean better range.
+* Antennas make a difference: The right antenna for the right situation makes a big difference in range.
 * More nodes = stronger mesh: even if you’re not chatting, just running your node helps the network grow.

 ### Other Relevant Documentation